vladigleba/vladigleba.github.io/posts/basics/baptism.md

 date: 2025-02-03
 ---

-## What instruction did Jesus give His disciples?
+## What did Jesus tell His disciples before His ascension?

 > Go ye therefore, and teach all nations, *baptizing them in the name of the Father, and of the Son, and of the Holy Ghost*: teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 {% ct 'Matthew 28:19-20' %}